mikorozek/Libapp-Project-Pipr/README.md

 # Library Management Application

-This repository contains a library management application built in Python.
-The application provides functionality for both readers and librarians, allowing users to browse books, borrow books, and manage their library activities.
+This repository contains a library management application built in Python when I was on first semester of studying Computer Science.
+The application provides functionality for both clients and librarians, allowing users to browse books, borrow books, and manage their library activities.

 ## Project Structure